Social Policy Association

 November 8, 2017 S-P-A-Administrator 0

-by Fiona Williams For weeks I’ve been grabbed by the throat: deep sobs that hijack the roll out of sleep, gasping for air as if those dying were mine as if the mums and […]
+by Fiona Williams For weeks I’ve been grabbed by the throat: deep sobs that hijack the roll out of sleep, gasping for air as […]

 No 3: Why the two-child policy is the worst social security policy ever

 by Jonathan Bradshaw What is the worst social security policy ever?
-There are many competitors for this accolade in our history — less eligibility in 1834 Poor Law Amendment Act, the 1934 Unemployment Assistance Board […]
+There are many competitors for this accolade in our history — less eligibility in […]

 Adrian Sinfield speaks about the history of the Social Policy Association at the organisation's 50th anniversary celebration at the House of Lords in October 2017.